ValKiriann/rock-paper-scissors-lizard-spock/README.md

 ## Getting Started

 The project was made in HTML, CSS and JS.
-You can see a live previeww [here](https://valkiriann.github.io/rock-paper-scissors-lizard-spock/)
+You can see a live preview [here](https://valkiriann.github.io/rock-paper-scissors-lizard-spock/)
 <p align="center">
     <img src="presentation/gameplay.gif" alt="Gameplay mobile" title="gameplay" align="center" height="400" />
 </p>